Day Old Baby Rouen Ducklings

 Colors: Rouens have identical coloring to Mallards, in both sexes, and have been referred to as "Giant Mallards" in the past.
 Drakes have bright green heads, white colors, and dark red breasts.
 Females are a mottled brown, with a black streak across the eye, and slight paler faces.
 Juveniles resemble the females.

-Status: American Livestock Breeds Conservancy Conservation Status: Rouens are listed under the Watch category by the ALBC.
+Livestock Conservancy Status: Watch.
 This means there is an estimated worldwide population of under 10,000 and that there are fewer than 5,000 breeding birds in the US.

 Body Type: Rouen Ducks are square, boat-like birds.
 Even the smaller Production variety is a heavy duck.
 They are the shape of a Spanish Armada boat.